-- Provide options: Make sure every meal has something your child will enjoy, but don’t cater entirely to their preferences.
-Provide a variety of foods prepared in different ways, and always encourage exploration of new and nutritious foods.
+- Provide options: Make sure every meal has one item your child has been exposed to and has enjoyed, but don’t cater entirely to their preferences.
+Provide a variety of foods prepared in different ways to encourage exploration of new and nutritious foods.

 - Cultivate independence: Let your child make their own choices around food, like what to eat, how much to eat, how fast to eat, etc. We love family-style meals where children can serve themselves and learn to listen to their body – and their taste buds!

 - Stay consistent: Keep snacktime and mealtime as consistent as you can.
 Kids love predictability, and they will learn to trust their body if they know that a snacktime or mealtime is coming.
 Consider making a posted schedule that has meals and snacks clearly written out.